-Why Amazon’s Offering Illustrates That Manual Network Management Will No Longer Cut It
+Why Amazon’s Offering Illustrates That Manual Network Management No Longer Works

 I was chatting recently with Chris Wade, our CTO here at Itential, about various industry announcements during the holidays and how those may impact Itential, our customers and the industry in general.
 One in particular struck us as rather interesting.